Successful projects will be selected based on the following criteria:

 - The extent to which the proposed project contributes to the Centre.
 This implies that each project must address the specific deliverables and the commercial aims of CPDC.

-- To validate, translate and commercialize innovative imaging probes and associated technologies emerging from academic labs and research centres in Canada;
+- To validate, translate and commercialize innovative imaging probes and associated technologies emerging from academic labs and research centres in internationally;

-- To provide the means to obtain Health Canada approval for molecular probes and to increase the number of agents entering trials for clinical and drug development studies; and
+- To provide the means to obtain regulatory approval for molecular probes and to increase the number of agents entering trials for clinical and drug development studies; and

 - The project demonstrates the importance of probe development for the economy of Canada and the health and well-being of Canadians, key requirements of the Networks of Centres of Excellence CECR program.